Copyright 1994 - 2019 Bill's Bible Basics

 Book of Enoch 69:1-3

-So while it isn't apparent in the KJV Bible, as the previous verses reveal, Azazel is actually one of the leaders of the Watchers -- or Grigori as they are also known -- who at this current time are bound in chains in the dark interior of the Earth, waiting for their day of judgment.
+So while it isn't apparent in the KJV Bible, as the previous verses reveal, Azazel is actually one of the leaders of the Watchers -- or Grigori as they are also known -- who were bound in chains in the dark interior of the Earth, waiting for their day of judgment.
 If you would like to learn more about this topic, please consider reading the series entitled "Hell, the Lake of Fire and Universalism".

 The point I wish to make is that were it not for the Book of Enoch, this mention of Azazel in the King James Version of the Bible would more than likely be overlooked by a lot of people.
 What I also find interesting is the fact that to my knowledge, these are the only verses in the entire King James Bible where there is even a veiled reference to the sins of Azazel and his companions.